 - 9. We have split our analysis into the following sections: - a) Section A: describes UK Statutory requirements for endorsement and adoption; - b) Section B: discusses how each of the 2021 Amendments meet the criteria in section A. - 10.
-For each amendment described in Section B we provide: - a) a description and rationale, what has changed, and overview of UK views on the ED's proposals; - b) a technical criteria assessment (refer to paragraph 11(c));
+For each amendment described in Section B we provide: - a) a description of and rationale for, what has changed, and an overview of UK views on the ED's proposals; - b) a technical criteria assessment (refer to paragraph 11(c));